By Abby Vinas

 2. Use an Aloe Vera Face MaskUsing a face mask is one of our favorite ways to give skin a little extra TLC since it's the perfect way to treat your skin to a spa-like facial without even leaving the house.
 There are many different kinds on the market, such as sheet masks, mud masks, sleep masks, and clay masks, but it’s important to first know how to use a face mask properly.

 Regular use of a face mask containing aloe vera for acne can help you nourish and calm your skin while also fighting off pesky breakouts.
-Our Pore Purifier Clarifying Masque contains aloe vera to soothe the skin, along with tea tree and micro-silver to help refine pores and battle acne breakouts, making it the perfect option for those with acne-prone or oily skin.
+Our Pore Purifier Clarifying Masque is a vegan face mask that contains aloe vera to soothe the skin, along with tea tree and micro-silver to help refine pores and battle acne breakouts, making it the perfect option for those with acne-prone or oily skin.
 Use it up to twice weekly to help keep breakouts at bay.

 It's Pore Perfection